benauthor/debuggingdjango/myapp/README.md

 1. Pdb. since i'm not running a dev server from a terminal, I can't just drop a pdb breakpoint and go start debugging.

 2. In-browser debugging.
-Paste and Werkzeug both have nifty debug-mode error screens.
+Pylons and Werkzeug both supply nifty debug-mode error screens.
 So handy!

 This repo shows three routes to debugging bliss.